OpenNebula/docs/source/intro_release_notes/release_notes_hotfix/resolved_issues_584.rst

 - `Fix container status inconsistency during boot <https://github.com/OpenNebula/one/issues/3389>`__.
 - `Fix an issue that prevents admin to change other permissions when ENABLE_OTHER_PERMISSIONS=NO <https://github.com/OpenNebula/one/issues/2563>`__.
 - `Replace Sunstone dependencies over git protocol <https://github.com/OpenNebula/one/issues/3451>`__.
-- `Show if vCenter cluster have activated DRS and/or HA <https://github.com/OpenNebula/one/issues/3438>`__.
 - `Put right drivers when importing market app to vCenter DS <https://github.com/OpenNebula/one/issues/3444>`__.
 - `Improve error messages on vcenter deploy. <https://github.com/OpenNebula/one/issues/1302>`__.
 - `Fix error when try delete image in vCenter using NFS. <https://github.com/OpenNebula/one/issues/3463>`__.